Graduate Programme in Climate Change and Sustainability

 3. TOEFL/IELTS result (if any - for international applicants); &

-4. One reference either from a university advisor (in the case of recent graduates) or an employer (in the case of those who graduated from university several years ago).
-Referees are to upload their references, having been assigned by the applicant.
-Applicants to refer to the online guide for applicants (found in application system) for instructions how to assign a referee.
+4. Only one reference is required for this programme.
+The referee could be from a university advisor (in the case of recent graduates) or an employer (in the case of those who graduated from university several years ago).
+Referee will upload the report, having been assigned by the applicant.
+Applicants to refer to the online user guide for applicants (found in application system) for instructions on how to add a referee.

 (B) To apply to the Graduate Certificate programme, please do so via this URL: